COSCUP/coscup2011-src/en/index.md

 clear that the open source paradigm has established a strong foothold in the device space.

+## COSCUP Cheese is now available!

+COSCUP Cheese, a platform for you to share COSCUP photo easily, is now available!
+Visit [COSCUP Cheese](http://coscup.org/cheese/) and participate in the +1 voting.
+The winner will receive a super surprise!

 ## COSCUP Channel on YouTube!

 Get the latest information about COSCUP, or understand further information about open source softwares and communities.
 Visit [COSCUP Channel on YouTube](http://www.youtube.com/user/coscup2011) now!